RobertPHeller/TownOfficialDB/README.md

+# TownOfficialDB
-# TownOfficialDBSimple Joomla plugin to insert officals into content.
+Simple Joomla plugin to insert officals into content.

 Syntax -- just include something like this: